Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/05-attach-cluster/index.md

 - AWS EKS clusters
 The documentation is available [here](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/how-to-create-clusters.html)

-Other Kubernetes distributions are not supported yet, which doesn't mean that Tanzu Platform for Kubernetes isn't working with them.
+Other Kubernetes distributions are not supported for **full lifecycle management** yet, but that doesn't mean that Tanzu Platform for Kubernetes can't work with them.

 **For this workshop, we will use a [virtual Kubernetes cluster](https://www.vcluster.com/) that is already provisioned for you.**